Five more arrested in France over Louvre jewellery heist, says prosecutor

 - list 4 of 4Two suspects in Louvre heist partially admit involvement: Paris prosecutor

-“We had him in our sights,” Beccuau said of the prime suspect.
+“We had him in our sights,” she added.

+The arrests unfolded late on Wednesday evening, Beccuau said, with the suspects detained in separate police stations in the Paris area, including the Seine-Saint-Denis region.

-Details of the five Thursday arrests, including the suspects’ identities, were not immediately available.
+Other details of the five arrests, including the suspects’ identities, were not immediately available.
+Seven people have been arrested in total.

 On the morning of October 19, as visitors roamed the halls of the world’s most-visited museum, a group of intruders broke into the Apollo Gallery through an upstairs window and snatched eight pieces of priceless jewellery in a four-minute heist that has reverberated through the art world.